Nissan camper trailer uses recycled electric car batteries to fuel off-grid adventures

 Nissan has created a concept camper trailer that uses second-life electric vehicle batteries to provide power when you're away from the grid.

-The automaker teamed up with OPUS to create the camper, which features a Nissan Energy ROAM power pack, which uses lithium-ion cells recovered from defunct electric vehicles.
+The automaker teamed up with British camper manufacturer OPUS to create the trailer, which features a Nissan Energy ROAM power pack that uses lithium-ion cells recovered from defunct electric vehicles.

 - EVs explained: everything you need to know about electric vehicles